gone-explauren/reading-notes/express-npm-tdd-ci-cd.md

   * Build, test, and deployment happens automatically after code is written.
   * Improvements in productivity and efficiency, while decreasing development complexity.

-* What is the difference between Continuos Delivery and Continuous Deployment?
+* What is the difference between Continuous Delivery and Continuous Deployment?
   * Continuous Delivery queues up the written code and packages with everything it needs to deploy, including the testing infrastructure.
   * Continuous Deployment is the last step of automating the deployment of the continuous delivery system and getting it out to production quickly.

 * Explain how GitHub fits into this process assuming the listener comes from a non-technical background GitHub is a space where many developers can work simultaneously on a project.
 Each time a dev commits new code to the project repository, the code can be reviewed before being merged into the main project.
-There are often tests that must be passed before the code can be merged aqnd deployed.
+There are often tests that must be passed before the code can be merged and deployed..

 ### References:
 * <https://github.com/ladjs/supertest>